 You can see the case counts per county by visiting Texas DSHS Map - COVID cases

-- As of July 6, San Patricio County has recorded 204 positive cases of COVID-19.2
+As of September 11, San Patricio County has recorded 1384 positive cases of COVID-19 and 59 deaths.2

 ***The City of Portland does not conduct registration, appointments, testing or test analysis.***

 As of September 11, Nueces County has recorded 19,557 positive cases of COVID-19 and 385 deaths due to COVID-19.3

 As of September 11, there are 6,381,103 cases and 191,353 deaths due to COVID-19 in the United States.4

 It is important to understand that COVID-19 does not always result in death.
 Over 19 million people worldwide have

 recovered from COVID-19 according to Johns Hopkins Medicine.5